todbot/blink1/app-url-api-examples.md

       "status": "pattern 'policeflash' stopped"
     }

-- Can use "/blink1/pattern/stopall" to stop all patterns
+- Can use "/blink1/pattern/stopall" to stop all patterns.

 Delete a pattern